Target audience: Students, faculty, instructors, and staff members.

 IMPORTANT: New OneDrive storage capacity starting May 31st 2024

-On May 31st, 2024, OneDrive storage capacity for all students, will be adjusted to 20GB, to comply with Microsoft’s new Storage quota for its educational sector clients.
+On May 31st, 2024, OneDrive storage capacity for all students, was adjusted to 20GB, to comply with Microsoft’s new Storage quota for its educational sector clients.

 If you are a McGill student, please verify your current storage using the instructions in this article: How to check file storage usage in OneDrive.